Congo votes for president as conflict and smudged ballots lead to fears election won't be credible

-KINSHASA, Congo — (AP) — Congo headed to the polls Wednesday to vote for president as authorities scrambled to finalize preparations in an election facing steep logistical and security challenges.
+KINSHASA, Congo — (AP) — Congo headed to the polls Wednesday to vote for president as authorities scrambled to finalize preparations in an election facing steep logistical and security challenges, and voting starting nearly 2 1/2 hours late.

-Some 44 million people — almost half the population — are expected to vote, but many including several million displaced by conflict in the vast country's east could struggle to cast their ballots.
+Some 44 million people — almost half the population — were expected to vote, but many, including several million displaced by conflict in the vast country's east, could struggle to cast their ballots.
 The fighting has prevented 1.5 million people from registering to vote.

+Voter Raymond Yuma in the capital of Kinshasa said he's voting for hope.
+“When you wake up in the morning you’re hoping for good things, good work, and I want security,” said Yuma.
+He sat beside three other people on a bench waiting in line for the doors to open.
+None of their voting cards were legible.

+In eastern Congo, people said they weren’t finding their names on voting lists.

+“The voters displayed on lists at the polling station are fewer than those who are lining up.
+I can’t find my name on the list and this could cause scuffles here because I also want to vote,” said Jules Kambale at a polling station in Goma.

+Waiting for polls to open during the more than two-hour delay, people grew agitated and began arguing, particularly in the capital.

-Both outside observers and locals have warned that such challenges could affect the credibility of the vote in one of Africa's largest nations and one whose mineral resources are increasingly crucial to the global economy.
+Both outside observers and locals have warned of challenges that could affect the credibility of the vote in one of Africa's largest nations and one whose mineral resources are increasingly crucial to the global economy.

-On the eve of the vote, some polling stations in the capital, Kinshasa, told Associated Press journalists they were still waiting for materials.
-Thousands of stations, particularly in remote areas, still might not have what they need on Wednesday.
+On the eve of the vote, some polling stations in Kinshasa told Associated Press journalists they were still waiting for materials.
+Thousands of stations, particularly in remote areas, might still not have what they need on Wednesday.

 A major concern is that ink on voting cards has smudged, making many illegible.
 That means people could be turned away from polling stations.
 In addition, the voter registration list hasn’t been properly audited.